 Result

-The cookie consent notice in pc look like the below screenshot
+The cookie consent notice in pc looks like the below screenshot

 At the End

 This is how you can Add Cookie Notice in WordPress without a plugin.
-Also, you can also use plugin too that are available in the WordPress repository for GDPR compliant.
+Also, you can also use plugins too that are available in the WordPress repository for GDPR compliance.

-Moreover, this is one of the easiest methods to add cookie consent notification to your website.
+Moreover, this is one of the easiest methods to add cookie consent notifications to your website.
 Overall, the code is tiny and it doesn’t impact the site’s performance.

 Moreover, if you have any queries/feedback, please feel free to comment below.